-To support the rescue efforts, Baja Dogs La Paz offers members of the community tools and resources to help the dogs in their area – most importantly adoption assistance.
+To support the efforts of those who rescue dogs and are willing to foster them, Baja Dogs La Paz offers adoption assistance as well as a food program while the animal is in foster care.
 If you have rescued a dog, our goal is to help you find a permanent home for that dog as quickly as possible.
 Please read Getting your rescue dog adopted for ways to prepare the dog you rescued for its forever home.

 If the dog is not yet ready to be adopted but needs care and support, please indicate that on the intake form where asked “problems or fears the dogs has including any medical conditions that need to be addressed before adoption:”.